 DRUG-ANTIBODY RATIO (DAR)

 The drug-antibody ratio is of critical importance in antibody-drug conjugate development as differences in drug loading can induce modifications in terms of toxicity and/or therapeutic index.
-Following some studies, a DAR of 4 is considered as an optimum for anti-cancer activities.
+Following some studies, a DAR of 4 is considered as optimum for anti-cancer activities.
 Higher DAR is considered in case of low-expression tumor antigens or slow internalization kinetics but demonstrates a higher propensity for aggregation and clearance.
 In any case, several DAR should be tested to find optimal therapeutic efficacy.

 A broad DAR distribution negatively impacts toxicity and therapeutic efficacy.
 A narrow DAR distribution allows for better control of payload loading.